opencpu/opencpu-server/build.md

-# Building and installing OpenCPU on Debian
+# Building OpenCPU on Debian/Ubuntu

-The instructions below explain how to build OpenCPU on Debian Wheezy.
+*How to build OpenCPU on Debian 7 (Wheezy) and Ubuntu 12.04 or higher.*

+## Installing R 3.0+

-Note that `r-base` included with Debian is too old, so we use the CRAN repository to get a more recent version.
+Because `r-base` packages included with Debian/Ubuntu are often too old, we first need to add a repository with a recent version of R.

-## Building packages

-Install build dependencies:
+On **Ubuntu** we can use Michael Rutter's [launchpad](https://launchpad.net/~marutter/+archive/ubuntu/rrutter?field.series_filter=trusty):

+	sudo add-apt-repository -y ppa:marutter/rrutter

+On **Debian Wheezy* we use CRAN:

 	# Become root
 	sudo -i